mezoni/peg/README.md

 X = 'x' ;
 ```

 If parsing the expression `#1` fails to parse the expression `C`, then the expression `#2` may be left without input data if the buffer does not contain the required data (`ab`).
-Because they have already been successfully parsed during the partially unsuccessful parsing of the expression `#1` and quite possibly also flushed from the buffer.
+Because they have already been successfully parsed during the partially unsuccessful parsing of the expression `#1` and it is quite possible that the required input data (for parsing by expression `#2`) is no longer in the parse buffer.
 At the same time, this will not have any effect on the parsing of the `X` expression.

 In this case, this is solved simply, which in principle does not mean that taking this into account is just as simple.